Last updated Sept. 17, 2021.

 Alabama provides federal food assistance through SNAP (formerly known as food stamps).
 Monthly SNAP benefits help eligible households with low incomes buy the food they need to maintain good health.
-Loss of income in the COVID-19 crisis is making many more families eligible for SNAP.
+Loss of income in the COVID-19 crisis has made many more families eligible for SNAP.

 Women, Infants and Children (WIC) is a supplemental nutrition program for pregnant or breastfeeding women; women who had a baby within the last six months; infants; and children under age 5.
 To receive WIC benefits in Alabama, an individual or family must meet all of these requirements:

 - Have a nutritional risk that healthier food could improve.

 If you think you may qualify, call your county health department to make an appointment, or call 888-942-4673 for further information.
 The Alabama WIC Program offers free communication assistance at each clinic location.
 During the coronavirus emergency, the health department is conducting interviews and nutrition assessments by phone.

 If you or your children are approved for WIC, you will be prescribed a specific package of food based on your nutritional assessment.
 You will receive a debit-like card called an EBT (electronic benefits transfer) card that you can use to purchase food from your personalized food package.
 Learn more about WIC food options here.
 Your options will be based on your age and need.
 Not everyone approved for WIC will be able to get every food item on the list.
 During the coronavirus emergency, the Department of Public Health is allowing some substitutions if not all the food in your package is available in the grocery store.
 Your grocer can help you figure out what you can substitute for a WIC food that is unavailable.
 Congress has also increased the WIC benefit for fruits and vegetables by up to $35 per month for each recipient.